 Congratulations!
 You've found your next favorite place to relax at home!
 You have a new pool, spa, or sauna heading your way!
 Just one minor detail stands in between you, and your backyard oasis: how is it going to be delivered?

 Quick and Easy ways to enjoy your dream pool sooner!
 There has never been an easier time to finance your dream backyard!
 You can now have the luxury of making easy and low monthly payments, or even choose to just pay for your pool a couple months after ordering it!
-We've partnered with two of the most trusted names in the industry in order to offer you financing options that are best for you and your family!
+We've partnered with three of the most trusted names in the industry in order to offer you financing options that are best for you and your family!

 Royal Swimming Pools would like to tell swimming pool and spa owners a little information about enzymes and how they can help keep your swimming pool water in excellent condition over the winter months.

 Now that it is getting colder, many people are considering the purchase of a heater or heat pump to heat their pool and extend their swimming season.
 Heated pools can provide very comfortable water to swim in, but in order to heat your pool properly and efficiently, you will have to choose between a heater or heat pump.

 You might think its crazy to get in a hot tub in the summer, after all, its already 95 degrees outside, why would you want to get in the hot tub?
 Even at resorts in places like Hawaii and the Caribbean there are hot tubs everywhere.
 And no matter how hot it is you will usually find someone in them!
 Hot tubs are just so soothing and relaxing to the body that even in hot weather people are still inclined to get in them for a little while.
 But a hot tub doesn’t have to be hot; it can cool you down too, providing a completely different relaxing and soothing sensation!